App icons and branding

 └── logo-tinted.svg optional - iOS 18+ tinted variant

 Only logo.svg (or logo.png) is required.
-The other three are opt-in refinements:
+Everything else is optional:

-SVG scales losslessly to every density Sharp needs to emit.
-A single logo.svg rasterizes perfectly at every res-*dpi output.
+SVG scales cleanly to every density Sharp needs to emit.
+A single logo.svg can be rasterized at every res-*dpi output.
 PNG masters should be at least 1024×1024 to avoid upscaling artifacts.

 Overriding auto-discovery